 Google Play will be featured in Google’s black bar, which will attract many more potential customers than Android could alone.
 In fact, according to StatCounter’s February data, 27.24 of the Web’s pageviews are viewed in Chrome, compared to the 1.93 percent in Android.

 So what exactly can you do with Google Play?
 You can buy close to any kind of music you’d like, with millions of options, as well as store up to 20,000 songs for free.
-You’re free to browse one of the world’s largest selections of eBooks, download over 450,000 Android apps and games and even rent some of your favorite movies, all in one place.
+You’re free to browse one of the world’s largest selections of eBooks, download over 450,000 Android apps and games like mobile phone bingo, and even rent some of your favorite movies, all in one place.
 Google has shown an interest in offering movies for sale, but that portion is still in the works.

 For those with Android Market, Google eBookstore or Google Music, these will all become Google Play, and the Android Market app will be upgraded on your phones or tablets in the upcoming weeks.
 Will this have any affect on page rankings and SEO?
 As a search engine optimization company, we believe every Google creation will have some kind of affect on our business.
 While the jury is still out on Google Play, we’ll keep you updated as we learn more.